What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Do we need to change leisure plans due to weather?
 No problem, we’ll switch to indoor activities until the rain calms down.

-Is it going to be too hot for the next three months?
+Is it going to be too hot or too cold for the next three months?
 No worries, let’s pick up and explore the world and be back in time for pleasant weather.

 Flexibility will be the name of the game.